scalacenter/scala-3-migration-guide/docs/macros/metaprogramming.md

 ---
-id: metaprogramming-features
+id: metaprogramming
-title: Metaprogramming Features
+title: Metaprogramming in Scala 3
 ---

 The Scala 2 macros are compiler-dependent by design.
 A macros compiled by a version of the compiler cannot be used by another version of the compiler.